 (Photo by ©New Line Cinema/courtesy Everett Collection)

-So it is that we’re sinking our teeth deep into Stephen Norrington’s action-horror flick and giving it its due in the latest ep of our podcast, Rotten Tomatoes Is Wrong.
+So it is that we’re sinking our teeth deep into Stephen Norrington’s action-horror flick and giving it its due in this past episode of our podcast, Rotten Tomatoes Is Wrong.
 Joining hosts Jacqueline Coley and Mark Ellis to discuss everything Blade – from the awesomeness of the blood rave and the Wesley Snipes of it all to the movie’s outsized cinematic influence and what we can expect when Mahershala Ali takes on the character in the MCU – is stand-up comic, actor, and former pro-wrestler Jay Washington.

 Will he agree with Coley that the events of the movie all come down to one villain’s “twinkle”?
 Tune in to find out.